frivas/image-processing-api-project/README.md

 ### Comments

+- The backend is inside the `api` folder.
+- The scripts available are:
+  - `npm run test` it will transpire and then execute jasmine.
+  - `npm run perfect` it will execute prettier and lint.
+  - `npm run compile` it will transpile the code using `tsc`.
+  - `npm run build` it will clean the `dist/` folder, execute the `perfect`, `compile` and `copy-assets` scripts.
+  - `npm run start` it will start `nodemon`.

 - Once I added a script to copy the views to the `dist` folder I started to notice that `tsc` started to copy the entire `src` folder to the `dist` directory and that was causing that I couldn't run `node dist/` command successfully.
 I just added the folder where the `copyAssets.ts` file was to the `exclude` list folder and that solved the issue.
 -